- Interest rates

 - Investing in smoothly trending markets is best in practice, but that is hard to quantify and backtest as well as it is unpredictable when a smooth trend phase is likely to begin.

-- Carry (the cost of holding a position) could add useful information on expected returns for different assets and add an additional dimension especially for commodities.**
+- Carry (the cost of holding a position) could add useful information on expected returns for different assets and add an additional dimension especially for commodities and currencies.**

 - 9-day moving average: 9MA